-Do you have blockages in your coronary arteries and are wondering if you shouldn’t do any intense exercise?
+Do you have blockages in your coronary arteries and are wondering if you shouldn’t do any vigorous activity?

 I don’t mean marathon running or a 40 mile bike ride.

-I mean short bursts of intense activity, such as 30 seconds of squat jumps or burpee-pushups.
+I mean short bursts of vigorous activity, such as 30 seconds of squat jumps or burpee-pushups.

 Or parking lot or street sprints alternating with several minutes of restful walking.